-- Order an ebook reader and have it delivered.
-I have been using an Amazon Kindle for over a decade and love it.
+- Order an ebook reader: I have been using an Amazon Kindle for over a decade and love it.
 It has a backlight so I can read it in bed without bothering my husband.
 And I love having hundreds of books all stored in one place.

-- Check to see if your public library has ebooks to lend.
-Most do.
+- Check your public library: Most lend out ebooks.
 But check to make sure that the format they use is compatible with your ebook reader or app.

-- Buy ebooks online.
+- Buy ebooks online: You can order from Amazon or support independent bookstores through Bookshop.org.
 They are usually much cheaper than physical books.
 You can also sign up for services like Amazon’s Kindle Unlimited that let you read as many books as you want for a monthly fee (typically around $10/month).
 You can even try it for free for a month.

-- Buy physical books online and have them delivered.
-Check with your local bookstore.
+- Buy physical books online: Of course you could use Amazon, but a better option is to buy online from an independent bookstore through Bookshop.org.
+You can also call your local bookstore.
 Many of them are shipping books right now, and they could use your support.